Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Cuenca and Vilcabamba (Loja Province) have attracted 10,000+ American, Canadian, and European retirees who were drawn by the dollarized economy (no currency risk), low costs (USD 1,500-2,500/month for comfortable retirement), excellent healthcare (IESS public system covers residents), and pleasant highland climate.
 Many retirees receive Social Security and pension payments in USD.

-A crypto card provides these retirees with cashback on spending they are already doing in USD - effectively a 2-5% raise on their pension spending at the free tier (Kolo 5% BTC or KAST 2% points).
+A crypto card provides these retirees with cashback on spending they are already doing in USD, effectively a 1.5-2% raise on free-tier spending (Kolo at 2% BTC, KAST at 1.5% USD cashback) before looking at higher-tier products.
 The USD-in-USD-out nature eliminates the FX complexity that makes crypto cards challenging for retirees in non-dollar countries.

 The Unbanked Opportunity